Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Monitoring: Pain management, swelling control, airway observation

-- Initial recovery: Beginning the healing process under medical supervision
+- Initial recovery: Beginning healing under medical supervision

 Recovery Timeline and Expectations